publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch98/schVIII/m__us_usc_t7_s6992.md

  __Amendments__

     2014—Subsec. (c).
 [Pub.
 L. 113–79][/us/pl/113/79] added subsec. (c) and struck out former subsec. (c).
-Text read as follows: “The Director shall be free from the direction and control of any person other than the Secretary.
+Prior to amendment, text read as follows: “The Director shall be free from the direction and control of any person other than the Secretary.
 The Division shall not receive administrative support (except on a reimbursable basis) from any agency other than the Office of the Secretary.
 The Secretary may not delegate to any other officer or employee of the Department, other than the Director, the authority of the Secretary with respect to the Division.”

 ----------